-The proposed text amendment adds Composting and Composting Facilities as a permitted use.
+The proposed text amendment adds Tier 3 Composting Facilities as a permitted use.

 The SW Overlay District is a special district for certain solid waste processing facilities and requires Preliminary Development Plan approval by the Zoning Board.
-This district currently permits land clearing debris landfills, rubble landfills, and solid waste processing facilities as a matter of right in an underlying

-M-2 zoning district.
+This district currently permits land clearing debris landfills, rubble landfills, and solid waste processing facilities as a matter of right in an underlying M-2 zoning district.
 The SW Overlay District, which provides opportunities for alternatives to solid waste disposal in landfills, is the appropriate zoning district for these facilities.
-The amendment incorporates Tier I, Tier II and Tier III Composting Facilities into the SW Overlay District.
+ZRA 180 incorporated Tier I, Tier II and Tier III Composting Facilities into the SW Overlay District, however, ZRA 183 limits this overlay to Tier 3 facilities to ensure there are not conflicts with other sections of the code that regulate Tier I and Tier II facilities.